 Patients can go for years without being properly diagnosed.
 I’ve experienced classic symptoms of AS for over ten years.
 The problem is that when I was exhibited symptoms in Canada, the disease wasn’t well known and doctors figured I was too young to have something so serious.

-In Taiwan, I was the first patient to start advocating about Ankylosing Spondylitis in English and I am simply amazed at how many people have reached out to say they need help or information for treatment in Taiwan.
+In Taiwan, I was the first patient to start advocating about Ankylosing Spondylitis in English.
+I am always amazed by the number of people that reach out every year to say they also have AS and they need information for treatment in Taiwan.

 Could Your Chronic Back Pain Be Caused by Ankylosing Spondylitis?